 How Can You Tell What Type of Burn You Have?

 Burns are sorted into degrees of severity, including:

-Third: Extreme burns that need emergency medical attention and can cause permanent
+- Third: Extreme burns that need emergency medical attention and can cause permanent disabilities or death.

 Call Our Law Firm to Start Your Claim